SingaporeMotherhood | Preschooler & Up

 Enter SoulKids, where problems are sorted from the root.
 After going though the SoulKids programme, Vikas says, children will be able “to create their own happiness and success”.

 “We teach children that they have the ability to create their own life, we teach them the power of their own mind,” Vikas asserts passionately.
-That the man is devoted to this cause is clear.
+That the man devotes himself to this cause is clear.
 The father (to two grown sons with his ex-wife) has authored several books for children, inspired by the transformations that he has witnessed.
 He criss-crosses the globe to give talks, guide lives, and train mentors to carry on the work.

 The success of the SoulKids programme has also led to the creation of a one-day SoulParents workshop that offers parents (and parents-to-be) “the keys to becoming the best, the happiest and the most successful parent you can become”, as well as the ability to “give children essential life-skills for happiness, confidence and success”.